 An hour south of Boston, you will come across the largest recreation area in Southeast Massachusetts.
-At 13,000+ acres, you will never run out of things to do.
+At 13,000+ acres, you will never run out of things to do here.
 Year-round seasonal fun awaits you at this expansive forest which lies in both Carver and Plymouth.
 It’s an absolutely gorgeous place to hike with never ending views of beautiful pristine pine forests.
 A variety of hikes take you past picturesque ponds and reservoirs.
-Get out your walking shoes or bike and enjoy a natural escape from the city.
+Get out your walking shoes or bike (or even skis) and enjoy a natural escape from the city.
 The drive is more than worth it for the relaxing experience.

 Tip: Sign up for a guided hike.
 The First Sunday of every month, The Friends of Myles Standish offer free walking tours.

 Tours are offered of the Harvard Yard area of historic Harvard University.
 Take this unique opportunity to learn about the history and academics of this world-class university.
 The grounds are absolutely gorgeous.
 Current students will lead you around to some of the best sights including beautiful Widener Library (pictured above), built in the early 1900’s as a memorial to a student who died on the Titanic.

 A really unique part of the tour takes you past the John Harvard statue, otherwise known as the “Statue of 3 Lies.”
 Legend says that if you rub his foot you will have good luck.
 You may be wondering what is with the strange nickname?
 First off, the statue is not of John Harvard’s likeness.
 No one really knows who the statue represents.
 Second, Harvard did not found the University as stated on the plaque.
 He was rather a major benefactor.
 Finally, Harvard was not founded in 1638.
 It was founded in 1636, which makes it America’s oldest university.